EmaApps/banyan/README.md

 Design:

-- Tree of nodes: a 'node' correponds to a post -- which may be a micro blogpost sized or tweet sized -- that is uniquely positioned in its context as identified by its location in the tree.
+- Tree of nodes: a 'node' correponds to a post -- which may be micro blogpost sized or tweet sized -- that is uniquely positioned in its context as identified by its location in the tree.
 - Child nodes indicate posts made *over time* (hence tree-of-time) under its parent.
 - Each node is identified by an unique ID, that appears in the URL.
-- We use [Nano ID](https://github.com/ai/nanoid) in place of UUID.
+We use [Nano ID](https://github.com/ai/nanoid) in place of UUID.
 It is short and sufficient.
-- "Next ID" is displayed in all pages, to make it easy to create new files quickly.
+- "Next ID" is displayed in all pages, to make it easy to create new files quickly elsewhere.
 We could improve the workflow further here.

+Todo:

+Right now,

+- [x] Dogfooding: start using `./content` for tracking banyan's evolution
+  - [x] Store (UTC) `time` in metadata
+    - [x] At this point: we need a CLI tool to 'add' content?
+Or have UI show unix CLI to create it as one-liner? `echo "$(date..)" >$ID.md; cat >>$ID.md`
+- [ ] Nice HTML and publish
+  - [ ] Docker image
+  - [ ] Build `./content` using Docker image
+- [ ] Tree relationship...